MetPX/sarracenia/docs/source/Contribution/Design.rst

  - vary per configuration, and installation (sizes)

 When reading from a source:
- - a post message arrives on xs_Alice, from a user logged in as Alice.
+ - a notification message arrives on xs_Alice, from a user logged in as Alice.
  - overwrites the source to be Alice: source=Alice ... or reject?
  - sets some headers that we do not trust users to do: cluster=
  - set cluster header to local one.